PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

   Name must contains at least 3 characters.
 * Copy your newly generated `CLIENT ID` and `CLIENT SECRET` because they **won't be available for you after dismissing this window.**

-This credentials will be valid as long as you revoke them in your profile.
+Those credentials will be valid as long as you will not revoke them in your profile.

 #### Create access token